ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/initialconditions/index.rst

 One of the most common initial conditions for a star cluster are those of `Plummer (1911)
 <https://ui.adsabs.harvard.edu/abs/1911MNRAS..71..460P/abstract>`_.
 They are
-not the most representitive of star clusters in the local universe (see the King profile below), their popularity endures because their main quantities (such as enclosed mass, density, velocity dispersion, etc.) can be expressed analytically.
+not the most representative of star clusters in the local universe (see the King profile below), their popularity endures because their main quantities (such as enclosed mass, density, velocity dispersion, etc.) can be expressed analytically.